urcsc170/2018-spring-csc170/project03-multipage-website/instructions.md

 ## Implement PHP Includes

 14. Convert your .html files to .php files and factor-out the NAV element and anything else you want to move to separate include files.
+15. Be sure to install the **menu-highlighter.js** file to insert the "is-current" class on the appropriate menu item for each page.

 Remember: after you do this step, you must use a localhost to see your files on your laptop, or upload your files to the webserver and run them there.